This is what you will need:

 - a shower to jump into afterward

 - Body Brush in hand, start at the base of your feet.
-To dry brush move upwards in circular motions.
+To dry brush move upwards in circular or sweeping motions.
 When dry brushing you always want to move towards your heart.
 Therefore – from your feet to your breast/chest you are moving up, and from the neck to your breasts/chest, you are moving down.

 - Make sure you get your backside, the palms of your hands and your neck.

 - Be gentle with the areas of your body where your skin is sensitive.
 If you are sensitive everywhere, not to worry – use very little pressure on the body brush and start off with only dry brushing for 2-3 minutes.